-WASHINGTON (AP) -- Former Massachusetts Gov. Mitt Romney padded his lead in the race for delegates Tuesday by winning Republican presidential contests in at least four states.
+WASHINGTON (AP) -- Former Massachusetts Gov. Mitt Romney padded his lead in the race for delegates Tuesday by winning Republican presidential primaries in Virginia, Massachusetts and Vermont.

 A total of 419 delegates were up for grabs in 10 states Tuesday.
-Most of the candidates were likely to add delegates as more votes were tallied.
+Both Romney and Gingrich were likely to add delegates as more votes were tallied.

-In the overall race for convention delegates, Romney leads with 351, including endorsements from members of the Republican National Committee who automatically attend the convention and can support any candidate they choose.
-Santorum has 156 delegates, Gingrich has 85 and Paul has 39.
+In the overall race for delegates, Romney leads with 267, including endorsements from members of the Republican National Committee who automatically attend the convention and can support any candidate they choose.
+Gingrich has 56 delegates, while former Pennsylvania Sen. Rick Santorum has 92 and Paul has 25.

-It will take 1,144 delegates at the party's national convention this summer to win the Republican nomination for president.
+It takes 1,144 delegates to win the Republican nomination for president.